-Helicopter pilots fly helicopters to transport people, spread fertiliser and bait, or provide air rescue and ambulance services.
+Helicopter pilots fly helicopters to transport goods, people including photographers, spread fertiliser, spray crops, lift items into difficult sites and provide air rescue and ambulance services.

-Helicopter pilots with more than three years’ experience usually earn
+Helicopter pilots with over 3 years’ experience usually earn

 Pay for helicopter pilots varies depending on skills, experience and the type of work they do.

-- Entry-level helicopter often work part time and may start on about $20 an hour or $42,000 a year.
+- Entry-level helicopter pilots often work part time and may start on about $25 an hour.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Helicopter pilots may do some or all of the following:

 - do preflight checks of weather, equipment and the helicopter

 - calculate the amount of fuel needed for flights, and refuel the helicopter